 I developed my debt settlement method for people who are in this situation so they can get expert help with settling as much of their delinquent debt as they can with the resource that’s available to them.

-Our average credit card debt settlement client is with us for 2 billing cycles.
+My average credit card debt settlement client is with me for 2 billing cycles.

 By settling your debts quickly you minimize the enormous exposure of being assessed Default Interest from years to months.